cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 Let's assume both the `User` and `Account` models from above have a `name` field that's a string.

-Let's say we want to format the `name` field a specifc way to create a filename.
+Let's say we want to format the `name` field a specific way to create a filename.

 ```ruby
 module FileNames